SYKM

 Arthur G. Crook: fat, beer-drinking Cockney barrister in London, England, by Anthony Gilbert

-Alex Cross: psychiatrist and homicide cop, in Washington DC, by James Patterson
+Alex Cross: psychologist and homicide cop, in Washington DC, by James Patterson

 Madison Cross: former star medical student with the Crime Scenes Unit, in Philadelphia, Pennsylvania, by D.H.
 Dublin